plausible/website/_posts/2020-11-24-how-to-track-outbound-link-clicks-using-your-website-analytics.md

 ```

 You need to place this tracking script code into the header (`<head>`) section of your site.
 Place the tracking script within the `<head> … </head>` tags.

-Do this for all of the individual websites on which you'd like to enable outbound link click tracking.

 ### Create a custom event goal in your Plausible Analytics account